Densaugeo/port-lumen/README.md

 Note that it can take 30+ minutes on first run.
 You can follow progress by watching materials created in `Assets/Den's Stuff/Mineways Export/Extracted Materials` and .meta files modified in `Assets/Den's Stuff/Mineways Export/tex`.

 Updates:
-- Delete .obj and .mtl files in `Assets/Minecraft Import`
+- Replace .obj and .mtl files in `Assets/Minecraft Import`
   * Do not delete associated .meta files.
 If you do, you will have to delete `Extracted Materials` and wait for the script to repopulate it
   * Deleting .prefab and .prefab.meta is not required, the script will do that itself
-- Place new .obj and .mtl files in `Assets/Minecraft Import`
+  * This can be done by manually placing the exported files, or by directly exporting to this location
 - Copy the `tex` folder into `Assets/Minecraft Import` and skip existing files (this is to add any new textures)
 - Launch Unity using same command as for first time import